NewsLocal News

 “We look at this as a sports and entertainment district,” Haslam said.

-Thursday’s meeting marked the first public unveiling of a financing plan that Haslam Sports Group has been quietly shopping to lawmakers for at least a year.
+Thursday’s meeting marked the first public unveiling of a financing plan that Haslam Sports Group has been quietly shopping to lawmakers and public officials for the last year.

-They’re still asking the county to use its credit to issue bonds to generate up to $600 million for the project.
-That debt would be repaid using a mix of city and county taxes – tax revenues generated by the entire mixed-use development.
+The Browns are still asking the county to issue bonds to generate up to $600 million for the project.
+That debt would be repaid using a mix of city and county taxes –tax revenues generated by the entire mixed-use development.

 “What enables this entire thing … is the strength of the county’s balance sheet.
-Their ability to borrow money much cheaper than Brook Park,” said Dave Jenkins, the team’s chief operating officer.
+Their ability to borrow money much cheaper than Brook Park,” Jenkins said.

-He said the Browns are working through alternatives, though, if the team can’t reach a deal with the county.
+He said the Browns are working to find alternatives, though, if the team can’t reach a deal with the county.

-He’s also said the Haslams’ public-financing request is too much for the county to take on at a time when there are so many other needs, including a new county jail and a possible consolidated courthouse on the horizon.
+He’s repeatedly said the Haslams’ public-financing request is too much for the county to take on, at a time when there are so many other needs, including a new jail and a possible consolidated courthouse on the horizon.

 Brook Park Mayor Edward Orcutt has told News 5 that he’s enthusiastic about the project – and the prospect of luring new residents, businesses and spending to his inner-ring suburb.
 But the deal has to work for the city and the region.

-The Haslams have been meeting with Ronayne – and Cleveland Mayor Justin Bibb, who broke the news in October when the team’s owners ended long-running talks about renovating the existing stadium and renewing their lease Downtown.
+Browns representatives continue to meet with Ronayne and Cleveland Mayor Justin Bibb, who broke the news in October when the Haslams ended long-running talks about renovating the existing stadium and renewing their lease Downtown.

 Cleveland Mayor Justin Bibb on the Browns departure from the lakefront